-Angiomax is our only commercial product.
-We expect Angiomax will account for almost all of our revenue for at least 2007.
-The commercial success of Angiomax will depend upon:
+Angiomax is our only commercial product and has accounted for substantially all of our revenue since we began selling Angiomax in 2000.
+The commercial success of Angiomax depends upon:

-- its continued acceptance by regulators, physicians, patients and other key decision-makers as a safe, therapeutic and cost-effective alternative to heparin and other products used in current practice or currently being developed; - our ability to expand the indications for which we can market Angiomax and the clinical data we generate to support expansion of the product label; and - the extent to which we and our international distributors are successful in marketing Angiomax.
+- its continued acceptance by regulators, physicians, patients and other key decision-makers as a safe, therapeutic and cost-effective alternative to heparin and other products used in current practice or currently being developed; - our ability to expand the indications for which we can market Angiomax and the clinical data we generate to support expansion of the product label, including our ability to obtain FDA approval of the expansion of the product label for Angiomax in the United States to include the treatment of ACS; - the overall number of PCI procedures performed, which has declined in the United States; - our ability to develop our European sales and marketing infrastructure and to successfully transition from Nycomed the European sales and marketing of Angiox; and - the extent to which we and our international distributors are successful in marketing Angiomax.

-We plan to continue in 2007 to seek to expand the indications for which we may market Angiomax.
+We plan to continue in 2008 to seek to expand the indications for which we may market Angiomax.
 Even if we are successful in expanding the Angiomax label, we cannot assure you that the expanded label will result in higher revenue or income on a continuing basis.

-If Angiomax is not commercially successful, we will have to find additional sources of funding or curtail operations.
-As of December 31, 2006, our inventory was \$41.6 million.
-In addition, we have inventory-related purchase commitments to Lonza Braine totaling \$14.8 million during 2007 and \$4.3 million during 2008 for Angiomax bulk drug substance and \$2.0 million in remaining Angiomax-related filling, finishing and packaging commitments during 2007.
+As of December 31, 2007, our inventory was \$35.5 million.
+In addition, we have inventory-related purchase commitments to Lonza Braine totaling \$8.7 million for 2008 and \$12.8 million for 2009 for Angiomax bulk drug substance.
 If sales of Angiomax were to decline, we could be required to make an allowance for excess or obsolete inventory or increase our accrual for product returns.

-Our revenue has been substantially dependent on a limited number of domestic wholesalers and international distributors to which we sell Angiomax, and such revenue may fluctuate from quarter to quarter based on the buying patterns of these wholesalers and distribution partners and the levels of inventory they maintain
+Our revenue has been substantially dependent on our sole source distributor and a limited number of domestic wholesalers and international distributors involved in the sale of Angiomax, and such revenue may fluctuate from quarter to quarter based on the buying patterns of such distributor, wholesalers and distribution partners